Part 2

 Watching the solitary males cross, the Abantu learned that while vast, most of the river was shallow; more importantly, the current remained sluggish, even in the deepest, middle section.

 The izik-kosa went into the tall papyrus and in no time, assembled a great pile of hollow and highly buoyant stems.
-The long and flexible stalks were cut to length and bound into tight bundles to attach like ribs as the main flotation.

 Once the raft was offshore, most of the people returned to the shade of the mopane, but Yathi wanted to stay.